 “Break these borders, please… We’ve been waiting with eyes wide open to retell a most upside wayward story

-Painstakingly historicalised and still stood remarkably upright and proper
+Of Bandon town.
+Painstakingly historicalised and, still, stood remarkably upright and proper

-An industrialised town wherein the working-class people have matter-of-factual-fact become our zeros to proud, proud heroes
+An industrialized town wherein the working-class people have matter-of-factual-fact become our zeros to proud, proud heroes

-We absolutely do mean to make to create the difference meanderingly within, and a behemoth does river runs right through it… …
+And we absolutely do mean to make to create the difference meanderingly within

-A stones throw up over and far-away a-yonder, these fabricated from necessary behavior walls where settled people feel the strictly spoken of emotion captured by all
+A stone’s throw up over and faraway a yonder – These fabricated from necessary behavior walls where settled people do feel the strictly spoken of emotion captured by all

 And we stand by aforementioned history either way forth